Learn how to tie fly fishing knots. These are some of the most common fishing knots you can learn.

 Double Surgeon's Knot

 Used to connect monofilament of similar or dissimilar sizes.
-This knot is superior to the more popular Blood Knot in several ways.
+This fly fishing knot is superior to the more popular Blood Knot in several ways.
 Most important, it has a stronger breaking strength and is better for joining widely divergent monofilament sizes.
 It's also easier to tie than a Blood Knot.

 Double Turle Knot

-Exclusively for tying flies with up or down-turned eyes to the shank of a hook, this smaller knot allows an excellent presentation by keeping the fly (especially nymphs) in line with your cast.
+Exclusively for tying flies with up or down-turned eyes to the shank of a hook, this smaller fly fishing knot allows an excellent presentation by keeping the fly (especially nymphs) in line with your cast.